 Physical activity is defined as any bodily movement generated by skeletal muscle that results in energy expenditure above resting levels and is often classified as light, moderate or vigorous intensity according to the energy level required (Garber 2011).
 In its broadest form, physical activity encompasses exercise (physical activity) that is planned, structured and repetitive, undertaken with the aim of improving or maintaining physical fitness and for health benefits), sports, and physical activity done as part of daily living, work, leisure and transportation.

 It is well-established that people with COPD participate in low levels of physical activity during daily life.
 Data from meta-analyses indicate that, on average, people with COPD participate in 57% of the total duration of physical activity undertaken by healthy controls (Vorrink 2011).
 Reductions in physical activity commence early in the COPD disease trajectory (Waschki 2015).
 Over time, levels of physical activity substantially decline across all severity stages of COPD and this decline is accompanied by deterioration in lung function and health status (Waschki 2015).
 Levels of physical activity are reduced further during hospitalisation for an exacerbation of COPD (Pitta 2006).
-An Australian study assessed physical activity in 50 individuals during hospitalisation for an exacerbation of COPD, and at one and 6 weeks following discharge (Tsai 2016).
+An Australian study assessed physical activity in 50 individuals during hospitalisation for an exacerbation of COPD, and at 1 and 6 weeks following discharge (Tsai 2016).
 Although there was a significant improvement in physical activity at one week following discharge when compared to activity levels during admission, the level of physical activity at 6 weeks post-discharge showed no further significant improvement (Tsai 2016).